evadllewop/BootstrapPortfolio/README.md

 # Extra

-Each page has a sticky header/navbar with a small dropshadow

-Custom logo

-Portfolio thumbnails that grow upon hover

 Hero section that was created with a Jumbotron and then customized

 Font Awesome icon in primary "Contact Me" button

-Roboto font

 Comments dipicting each main section in HTML and CSS files